freeCodeCamp/camperchan/CONTRIBUTING.md

 The bot uses two Discord webhooks, one for debug logging and one for moderation action logs.
 For local testing, you can use the same webhook URL for both.
 Right-click on a channel in your server, select `Edit Channel`, and pick the `Integrations` tab on the sidebar.
 Click the `Create Webhook` button, give it a name, and copy the URL.
 Paste that as `DEBUG_HOOK` and `MOD_HOOK` in your `.env` file.

-If you haven't already enabled Developer Mode in your Discord client, You can do this by opening your user/app setting and selecting `Advanced`,  then toggling `Developer Mode` on.
+If you haven't already enabled Developer Mode in your Discord client, you can do this by opening your user/app setting and selecting `Advanced`,  then toggling `Developer Mode` on.

 Right-click on your Discord server icon (the one in which you'll be running the bot) and select `Copy ID`.
 This goes in your `.env` file as `HOME_GUILD`.